 - the dates and duration of services; and

 - steps that will be taken to support your child and family’s transition out of early intervention services.

 As part of this process, a service coordinator is assigned to help your family by making sure that the IFSP is put into effect and to coordinate the services outlined in the plan.
 The IFSP team needs to meet a minimum of once every six months to review the plan and make any changes that are needed.

 Your baby’s needs can’t be separated from the needs of the rest of the family.
 In recognition of this, early intervention services are designed to support your family as well as your child.
 There are other reasons why early intervention so strongly involves the family, including:

-- You, as a parent, are your child's best teacher.
-Your family needs to continue working with your child at home on the lessons and skills that the early intervention team have introduced.
+- You, as a parent, are your child’s best teacher.
+Your family needs to continue working with your child at home on the lessons and skills that the early intervention team has introduced.
 This process is called reinforcement.

-- Repeating at home the lessons and skills your child is in the process of learning will help him to learn new activities and information more effectively, and to develop new skills.
+- Repeating at home the lessons and skills your child is in the process of learning will help him to learn new activities and information more effectively and to develop new skills.

 To make the most of early intervention, discuss what you believe is important for your child to do and to learn with the service coordinator and other professionals working with your child.
 You have the right to request services that will help your child to succeed in reaching those goals.
 You can also ask these professionals about other sources of information that you think you need.